 The After School Club is a program run in collaboration with the Huu-ay-aht First Nation to encourage learning outside the classroom.
 Once a week the BCSA hosts the After School Club, providing a fun environment for the youth of Bamfield and Anacla to learn, socialize and grow as individuals.
 Activities vary week to week but may include homework help, snack time, arts and crafts, physical activities, cooking and other life skills.

-Buddy Reads program runs throughout the school year.
+This program runs throughout the school year.
 Community members are invited to join students for half an hour of reading.
 This program has been a great success – bringing together adults and students to share, learn and enjoy literacy!
-Buddy Reads happens throughout the school year, Monday- Thursday.
+Buddy Reading happens throughout the school year, Monday- Thursday.

 Community Access Program provides free computer and internet access for community members and visitors to use, as well as assistance, cyber camps and computer workshops.
 Additionally the CAP Site offers services such as printing and faxing for a small charge.
 The CAP Site is open Monday-Friday from 9am until 4:30pm.

-Family Literacy Day is celebrated with great gusto by the BCSA.
-With past occasions marked by community assemblies, pancake breakfasts, literacy games, book swaps, buddy-readings, and literacy-related prizes the whole community comes together to celebrate and learn about literacy.
+Family Literacy Day is celebrated with great enthusiasm by the BCSA.
+With past occasions marked by community assemblies, pancake breakfasts, literacy games, book swaps, buddy-readings, and literacy-related prizes the whole community comes together to celebrate and promote literacy among residents of all ages.

-The Short Story and Poetry Competition is the perfect opportunity to showcase your interest in writing.
+The Short Story and Poetry Competition is the perfect opportunity for residents to showcase their interest in writing.
 With a youth and adult category, all residents are encouraged to participate by writing either a short story or poem on a given topic.
-The submissions are reviewed by several judges and the winner for each category is invited to read their poem or story at Oysters, Authors & Ale.
+The submissions are reviewed by several judges and the winner for each category is invited to read their poem or short story at Oysters, Authors & Ale.
 This event has and continues to provide individuals with the chance to write and share their poetry or short story with others, and encourages them to continue writing.